(French translation: here)

-The milky wings were already adorning the room, dancing over my steaming mug and mathematical formulas.
+The milky wings were already adorning the room, dancing over my steaming mug and mathematical formulae.
 I carefully extended my left hand, inviting the butterfly to land on it.
 Quietly approaching my palm, guardedly letting itself be tamed, it went still on my skin, as eerily weightless as if it were not here at all, but glowing beautifully.
 It was so transparent I thought I could see my fingers through its shining wings, but then it took off again and hid behind the heavy velvet curtains.

 It seemed to recoil in horror, flying haphazardly backwards, but I couldn’t fathom how such an iridescent, graceful being could frighten anyone or anything, including itself.

-But it kept on moving randomly through the room, until it vanished straight through the fireplace, frightfully invisible among the golden flames.
+But it kept on moving randomly throughout the room, until it vanished straight through the fireplace, frightfully invisible among the golden flames.
 Almost immediately, the fire died as the overhead light bulb broke simultaneously and I gasped, alone and completely blind, fearing my nocturnal comrade had burnt itself, that only ebony ashes would be left from the once pearly creature.

 I soon came to my senses and I stumbled over scattered pieces of furniture as I tried to reach for a light I could switch on.
 I thought I had found the big oak desk and I groped around for the study lamp that was supposed to be there.
-Instead I grabbed the curtains, their sudden tingling, velvety feel startling me.
+Instead I grabbed the curtains, their sudden tingling, velvety texture startling me.
 I was on the verge of parting them, hoping the new moon sky would allow me to better distinguish shapes and objects, but I stopped as my small friend darted out of the left curtain, back into the library.
 Astonished, I stared at it for what felt like hours, the only visible thing in the whole room, its usual white shimmer now painfully bright like a hundred fireflies gathered together in a cloudless, moonless night.

-How could this already unlikely apparition be glowing neon white, phosphorescent in the winter early morning?
+How could this already unlikely apparition be glowing neon white, phosphorescent in the early winter morning?
 At last, I managed to switch a lamp on while the acrid smell of the cooling hearth was slowly filling my lungs.
 The butterfly landed on top of the lampshade.
 It was less bright but still not dull at all, seemingly looking expectantly at me, as if asking whether I could like it after what I saw.
 I did.
 I felt even more curious about it.

-I was beginning to feel light headed out of sleep deprivation but I didn’t want to miss dawn.
+I was beginning to feel light-headed out of sleep deprivation but I didn’t want to miss dawn.
 I sat back in the armchair and sipped some cold tea, its spicy taste a prelude to the Christmas feast my grandfather, my aunt and I would soon share, my aunt still gossiping over my parents spending Christmas in a faraway, sunny island.
 The library pet stood guard on me as I finished studying and it perched on the right armrest while I took a worn mystery book from the closest row.
 It fluttered before my eyelids each time I felt my head drop sleepily and a few minutes before dawn it raised itself over my head, waiting for me.

 I stood excitedly, all pretence of tiredness evaporated at the idea of discovering the butterfly’s day lair.
 Dim light began to pour out of the tiny opening between the thick curtains as my ivory butterfly flew slowly, almost reluctantly, towards a shabby looking wall covered with tilted sundry frames that might have been hung during my grandmother’s youth.

 I stared at the pictures as if it was the first time and here was, clumsily obvious between two herbaria, the frame bearing pinned butterflies that both fascinated and repelled me as a child.
-I loved those magnificently vivid, motley things, but I felt sorry they were so lifeless, killed by my great grandfather on some long gone summer day, or bought from shady insect hunters.
+I loved those magnificently vivid, motley things, but I felt sorry they were so lifeless, killed by my great-grandfather on some long gone summer day, or bought from shady insect hunters.
 All those shapes and colours, artificially united on a yellowing sheet, made me think the vibrant blue Morpho butterfly would look much more impressive while flying through a forest, and the sophisticated red Peacock one would make me happier if I could see it scour a meadow.
 Now they were all desperately motionless in their glass coffin, except for my Snow White butterfly approaching this morbid display, hovering in front of a shiny black, yellow edged corpse a faded blue label described as a “Camberwell Beauty / Mourning Cloak”.